-ALEXANDRIA, Va. -- The House has adopted a proposal from Democratic Minnesota Rep. Ilhan Omar that would force President Donald Trump's administration to disclose details about how it shares the FBI's watchlist of more than 1 million individuals classified as "known or suspected terrorists" with foreign countries.
+WASHINGTON -- Democratic Minnesota congresswoman Ilhan Omar has submitted legislation that would force President Donald Trump's administration to disclose details about how it shares the FBI's watchlist of more than 1 million known or suspected terrorists with foreign countries.

-Omar's amendment to the Intelligence Authorization Act was adopted Tuesday night on the House floor by a voice vote.
+The legislation from Omar comes in a proposed amendment to the Intelligence Authorization Act.
 It would require a report within 180 days detailing which foreign countries get access to the database and how such decisions are made.

 The watchlist has been subject to multiple lawsuits challenging its constitutionality.
 Critics say the list is mismanaged and innocent Muslims end up on it with no recourse for clearing their names.

 Omar has expressed concerns that countries with poor human-rights records such as Saudi Arabia and China receive the list and submit names for inclusion.